What is Anxiety?

 Anxiety has many causes and explanations.
 It can have a psychological root; repressed anger, guilt over sexual feelings, fear of competition, or other unexpressed emotions or unconscious conflicts or fears can manifest by anxiety.

 Sometimes separation or social anxiety sets in as a response when feeling insecure during childhood.
 When children feel worried about parental responses, are regularly criticized or shamed, or are not able to feel close to a parent, anxiety can set in later in life.
 Like depression, anxiety can have a biological root or learned by a child growing up in a household where a parent has anxiety.
+Often, anxiety is a manifestation of deeper thoughts and emotions which feel unable to be expressed; we repress what feels difficult or we experience with shame and guilt.
+Anxiety, in this sense, is a warning and line of defense agains what lies deeper.

 Behavioral Conditions which Underlie Anxiety